axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 The ability to quickly trace connections through my entire stack - from Grafana logs to Cloudflare analytics - gave me confidence that my infrastructure is both secure and observable.
 For anyone self-hosting Plex or similar services, I can't emphasize enough how important it is to have this kind of visibility into your systems.

 Self-hosting gives you control and privacy, but it also comes with responsibility.
-Incidents like these remind us that we need to be proactive about security and monitoring.
+Incidents like these should remind us that we need to be proactive about security and monitoring.
 With the right tools and practices, you can have both the benefits of self-hosting and the peace of mind that comes with knowing your infrastructure is secure and well-monitored.

 You may think you are safe but I recommend to asking your self that: _"If this service get's compromised, then what kind of permission will the attacker get and what kind of data will they get access to"_?